vishvAsa/notes/economics/assets/investing/implementation.md

 >
 > If the primary account owner passes away then we would need a standard account opened and a death certificate to move the assets to for the secondary owner.

+Joint accounts only possible with majors, not minors.

 ### भारतेषु
 #### Post tax
 - Look up symbols in BSE and NSE websites.
 Sometimes equity is listed in both - only "EQ" is added in symbols to differentiate.